ShinobiSaad/MobileDevices/README.md

 # Mobile Devices WebApp

-Mobile Devices WebApp is  has been developed for the technical assessment of Precept Health, NZ, which develops and sells Medical Device Integration and Clinical Applications for hospital use.
+Mobile Devices WebApp is developed for the technical assessment of Precept Health, NZ, which develops and sells Medical Device Integration and Clinical Applications for hospital use.

 ## Technologies
 1) Vue.js 3.2.37